flucoma/flucoma-docs/doc/DTWRegressor.rst

 :sc-categories: Regression, DTW
 :sc-related:
 :see-also: DTW, DataSeries, DataSet
-:description: A nearest neighbour classifier using a :fluid-obj:`DTW`.
+:description: A nearest neighbour interpolator/regressor using a :fluid-obj:`DTW`
 :discussion:

-   To keep with the interface of the :fluid-obj:`DTWRegressor`, the DTWRegressor must first be ``fit`` with a :fluid-obj:`DataSeries` of data points and a target :fluid-obj:`DataSet` with a mapping for each point in the DataSeries (by means of a shared identifier).
+   To keep with the interface of the :fluid-obj:`KNNRegressor`, the DTWRegressor must first be ``fit`` with a :fluid-obj:`DataSeries` of data points and a target :fluid-obj:`DataSet` with a mapping for each point in the DataSeries (by means of a shared identifier).

    To calculate a point, ``numNeighbours`` neighbours are determined for the incoming point, and a distance-weighted sum of those neighbours' corresponding outputs is returned.